 As a general rule, the time limit for making a claim for personal injury or illness is three years from the date on which the accident occurred, or on which you were exposed to a harmful substance.

 Some illnesses and injuries may only develop after a long period of exposure to a particular substance or after repeated use of particular equipment, and sometimes the long-lasting effects of an accident won't be immediately apparent.
 This leads to people not realising that they have been injured until many years after the accident or exposure took place.
 This is often the case with industrial diseases, such as asbestosis or mesothelioma, where it may take 30 - 40 years for the symptoms to appear.

 In such cases the three year personal injury time limit starts running on the date that you become aware that there is a link between the illness or injury you are suffering and an incident in the past.

-• Injuries to people with mental incapacity - as with children, the law protects people who are mentally incapable – in other words, someone who is unable to make well-informed decision for themselves.
-In this case, the three year compensation time limit does not start running until they are mentally capable again.
+As with children, the law protects people who are mentally incapable – in other words, someone who is unable to make well-informed decision for themselves.
+In this case, the three year compensation time limit does not start running until they are considered mentally capable again.

-• Fatal injury claims - if a person has died as a result of an accident or illness that was someone else's fault, then the Executor or a relative may be able to bring a claim for compensation.
+Iif a person has died as a result of an accident or illness that was someone else's fault, then the Executor or a relative may be able to bring a claim for compensation.
 This has to be brought within three years of the date of death.
 If the cause of death is discovered at a later date, such as in a post-mortem, then this will count as the date of knowledge and the three years will begin from that date.

 Sometimes the claimant has already commenced a claim but then dies before it is settled.
 In this case the three-year the clock resets on the date of the claimant's death, giving their loved ones and executors adequate time to continue with the court proceedings under the new set of difficult circumstances.

 The above represents some very complex areas of personal injury law.
 If you find any of these situations apply to you, then enlisting the help of an experienced solicitor is a must.